bbckr/minecraft-server-management-lambda/README.md

 #### Assumptions
 1. The server host has ssh enabled
 2. The server or docker container you are backing up files on has zip installed
+3. Permissions to create directories on root if backing up a container

 #### Parameters
 ``` js